General Exploratory Bonus for Optimistic Exploration in RLHF: General Exploratory Bonus with Optimism Principle

+In Eq.~\ref{eq:explore-j}, we introduced $u(x,y)$ as an atomic function employed to construct the actual loss, and it is given by $u(x,y) = (f')^{-1}(R(x,y)/\beta)$ in this setup.
+Note that, after reward reparameterization, $u(x,y)$ can be expressed in terms of $\pi(y|x)$ and $\piref(y|x)$.
+Moreover, as the functional form of $R(x,y)$ is not restricted to a specific class, $u(x,y)$ can be instantiated in many ways using these two distributions, while it must satisfy $u(x,y)>0$ for all $x,y$ to ensure that the argument of $f'(\cdot)$ lies within its domain.
+See Table~\ref{tab:exploration-bonus} for the example entries we are considering in this work.

-where $u = (f')^{-1}(R(\piref(y|x),\frac{\pi(y|x)}{\piref(y|x)})/\beta)$ and $Z_R(x) =\mathbb{E}_{y\sim\piref(\cdot|x)} u$.
-Since the domain of divergence class is generally $(0,+\infty)$ while there are no additional constraints on the formulation of $R$, $u$ can be flexibly formulated with $\pi$ and $\piref$ unless $u\geq 0$. \paragraph{Equivalence to a practical objective.} In our proposed exploratory bonus, the normalization term $Z_R(x)$ in Eq.~\ref{eq:explore-j} cannot be canceled.
-Fortunately, we prove the following lemma in Appendix~\ref{sec:lemma-4.1} to show the equivalence between the two training objectives, one with and the other without $Z_R(x)$, which helps transform the objective to a succinct formulation for analyses and practical use.
+\paragraph{Equivalence to a practical objective.} In our proposed exploratory bonus, the normalization term $Z_R(x)$ in Eq.~\ref{eq:explore-j} cannot be eliminated.
+Fortunately, Lemma~\ref{lemma:twoobj} (proved in Appendix~\ref{sec:lemma-4.1}) shows that the training objectives with and without $Z_R(x)$ are equivalent.
+This equivalence allows us to convert the objective into a more concise form, facilitating both analysis and practical implementation.